In this article you will find:

 Scammers' days are numbered

 - If we are very keen on a purchase, and we have noticed worrying signs - it is worth checking information about the e-store in external sources.
-Just finding the physical address of the company - for example, using Street View from Google, can sometimes reveal that the premises in question will not house a decent store, but at most a fictitious office, says Dariusz Brzezinski. - As a rule, stores running on software from a reputable vendor with a retailer-dedicated look will also be safer.
+Just finding the physical address of the company - for example, using Street View from Google, can sometimes reveal that the premises in question will not house a decent store, but at most a fictitious office, says Dariusz Brzezinski. - As a rule, stores running on software from a reputable vendor with a vendor-dedicated look will also be safer.
 Vendors are keen to ensure that there are no fraudsters among the stores they support, so they fight such practices.
-Shoper is developing a tool based on artificial neural networks that recognizes deviations from the norm.
+Shoper develops a tool based on artificial neural networks that recognizes deviations from the norm.
 The algorithm takes into account several hundred variables and assesses how much a store stands out and requires that it be looked at for potentially fraudulent practices.
-Its warnings naturally still require human verification, Shopera's expert adds.
+Its warnings naturally still need to be verified by a human, adds the expert Shoper.

-Toward the end of the year, Shoper plans to introduce certificates that will provide additional assurance of the integrity of merchants using its software.
+At the end of the year, Shoper plans to introduce certificates that will provide additional assurance of the integrity of vendors using its software.

 Downloads